dialchain/dial/specs/NetworkServices.md

 ## Service Registration
 Network service providers must register their services with the Dial by submitting corresponding performance declarations to the Dial.
-Following the same rationales as explained for publishers, a network service provider must register the performance declaration for __tw__ in __tw-2__.
+Following the same rationales as explained for publishers, a network service provider must register the performance declaration for __tw__ in __tw-1__ before the producction of the INP.
 A performance declaration is binding.
 In the same logic of publishers, coin earned in a time window can only be rediemed in the subsequent time window, after presentation of the proof of performance.